 When Albano was faced with a budget crunch last year, he had to lay off firefighters, police officers, and teachers.
 By arranging for 3,000 city employees, retirees, and family members to buy Canadian drugs, the city can make substantial savings.

 “We can save anywhere from $4 to $9 million on an annual basis if I get everybody enrolled and everybody goes to Canada.
 And that’s a huge amount of money right now,” says Albano.
 “If I can save $9 million for my city and put it back, redirect it back into police and fire and to public education, it’ll make a world of difference.
-So it’s a huge savings.”
+So it’s a huge saving.”

 Does he do it himself?

 “I do it for my family’s use.
 My son Mikey is diabetic.
 And we get his insulin and related products for diabetes from Canada,” says Albano, who saves that saves his family $250 a year because there is no co-payment.
 “And it’ll save the taxpayers who front 76 percent of the payment about $850 a year.
-So it’s a rather substantial savings for my family and for the taxpayers of Springfield. ”
+So it’s a rather substantial saving for my family and for the taxpayers of Springfield. ”

 The FDA says importing drugs from Canada or buying drugs from Canada is unsafe.
 Does Albano agree?